-Strategic growth maybe organic (by developing new export markets, building operations domestically, or expanding production and product range) or through the merger with or acquisition of one or more complimentary or diverse businesses.
+For expansion-stage companies, strategic growth maybe organic – by developing new export markets, building operations domestically, or expanding production and product range, or through the merger with or acquisition of one or more complimentary or diverse businesses.

 When an established company seeks significant growth, they will likely need to access external funding and/or raise bank debt to fuel the process.
 In many instances, companies at this stage of development need to approach Private Equity firms to provide the majority of funding for their growth and expansion.

 Private Equity firms invest for the purpose of making substantial returns for their investors.
 They look for a clear path to an exit and expect that any company they invest in will undertake a significant liquidity event – typically a trade sale or listing on the public market, within three to five years post investment.

 Getting the company ready for Private Equity investment is critical to ensuring that the deal negotiation and final transaction price will be fair and reasonable from the existing shareholder’s perspective.